-After escaping an abusive relationship by accepting a nannying position in the UK, Greta soon realizes her new job is less than normal.
+After escaping an abusive relationship by accepting a nanny position in the UK, Greta soon realizes her new job is less than normal.
 The child in her care is not a child at all, but a porcelain doll named Brahms.
-Soon after her arrival, bizarre things begin to happen and it would seem that Brahms is more than a doll and possibly something more sinister.
+Not long after her arrival, bizarre things begin to happen and it would seem that Brahms is more than a doll and possibly something more sinister.

 Spoiler Warning Below

-Greta is left in charge of Brahms as his parents are away on an extended holiday.
-She is given a list of peculiar rules of which she ignores initially.
-The parents treat the doll as if he is a real living boy, giving him music lessons and reading to him, and Greta is to do the same.
-The only visitor to the estate is Malcolm, a grocery delivery man.
-He informs Greta of the sad history of the family.
-That Brahms was a real boy who died in a fire over 20 years ago.
+Greta is left in charge of Brahms, as his parents are away on an extended holiday.
+The couple treats the doll as if he is a real living boy, giving him music lessons and reading to him – and Greta is to do the same.
+She is given a list of peculiar rules to follow, which she immediately scoffs at and ignores.

-As Greta settles into life at the home, while ignoring the rules, she begins to experience strange things.
-She can hear a child crying, her things go missing and Brahms is sometimes found in new positions and places.
-She recognizes that she must follow the rules and that Brahms is “alive”.
+As Greta settles into her new life and role, disregarding her list of responsibilities, she begins to experience strange things.
+She can hear a child crying and her belongings tend to go missing or are misplaced.
+Even more frightening is that she sometimes finds Brahms in new positions and locations than where he was left.
+She realizes that Brahms is “alive” and recognizes that she must follow the rules to appease him.

-We realize that Brahms did not die in the fire 20 something years ago.
-Instead he’s been living in the walls, peaking through and watching his parents and Greta while living vicariously through the doll.
-While running through the walls trying to escape, Greta finds a suicide note by Brahms’ parents explaining that she is a sacrifice to him and that they can no longer care for him.
+We realize that Brahms did not die in the fire 20-something years ago.
+Instead, he’s been living in the walls, watching his parents and Greta while living vicariously through the doll.
+While running through the walls trying to escape, Greta finds a suicide note by Brahms’ parents explaining that she is a gift to him and that they can no longer care for him.
 Greta presumably kills Brahms in a struggle and leaves.
-However we soon see him repairing the broken doll.
+However, we soon see him repairing the broken doll.